scientificdata/gettingAndCleaningData/README.md

-Getting And Cleaning Data Peer Reviewed Project
+Getting And Cleaning Data Project
 ===============================================

 This repo includes an implementation of the final project in the course "Getting and cleaning data", by Coursera.